mrcnski/believeobey.live/_posts/2024-09-23-the-law-remains.md

 %}

 {% include verse.html
-text="**Turn to the law and to the covenant!** If they don’t speak according to this word, surely there is no morning for them." verse="Isaiah 8:20"
+text="**To the Law and to the testimony!** If they do not speak in accordance with this word, it is because they have no dawn." verse="Isaiah 8:20" version="NASB" caption="Remember the two prerequisites of a saint, and the two things that go out of Zion and Jerusalem?"
 %}

 {% include verse.html